All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded semaglutide as effective as Wegovy?

-Compounded semaglutide contains the same active ingredient as Wegovy.
+Compounded semaglutide contains compounded formulations of the active ingredient as Wegovy.
 When dosed at the same level (2.4 mg weekly) and obtained from a licensed compounding pharmacy, the clinical effect is expected to be equivalent.
 FormBlends works with pharmacies that undergo third-party purity testing.

 What are semaglutide side effects?